apenella/go-docker-builder/README.md

 `-- responser.go
 ```

-On this folder there is a set of custom types for `go-docker-builder`.
+## Examples

-## Example
+You could find examples about how to you build, push or pull docker images using `go-docker-build` on the [exmples](https://github.com/apenella/go-docker-builder/tree/master/examples) repository folder.

-You could find an example on `examples` folder.
+> Note: On the examples, are used unexisting values for users, passowrd or registry hosts.
+If you would like test any example, take care to modify these values.

 ```
 .